Britain's Got Talent series 11 kicked off its live shows on Bank Holiday Monday (May 29th).

 How do I apply to take part?

 You're too late for the 2017 series.
 Applications closed at the end of 2016.
+However, there's plenty of time to get your act together for series 12 in 2018.

 The best acts go through to a week of live shows, with the winner appearing at the Royal Variety Performance in December.